aguinane/chowdown/_recipes/mulled-wine.md

 directions:
 - combine all ingredients in large pot
-- Gently warm to low to medium heat (avoid boiling) for 20 minutes
+- warm to low to medium heat (avoid boiling!)
-- Serve with ladle into mugs
+- serve with ladle into mugs

 ---

-Awesome in winter
+Awesome in winter if you are having people over.
+The fruit makes it sweet so don't buy expensive wine.